RECONSTRUCTION ERA CHICKEN STEW WITH A ROUX

 What You Got In The House?

 I decided on the very day that I wrote this blog that I wanted some comfort food.
-I had subjected my stomach to three straight days of either spaghetti and meatballs with tomato based sauce or a meatball sandwich with the same.
+I had been subjecting my stomach to three straight days of either spaghetti and meatballs with tomato based sauce or a meatball sandwich with the same.
 That much acidic infiltration into my intestines made me feel somewhat uncomfortable, to say the least.
-I had been avoiding those types of meals for so long, I had the misguided impetus to give them a shot one more time.
+I had been avoiding those types of meals for so long that I had the misguided impetus to give them a shot one more time.
 Bad decision.

-Anyways, that was a bunch of verbiage unnecessary to the thrust of this blog, but I just wanted you to know it in to show you how unhappy I was for that decision I made and will not do it again.
-So, I opted for something that would help me get back to normal, and that meant my idea of comfort food: Chicken Stew.
+Anyways, that was a bunch of verbiage that added little to the thrust of this blog, but I threw it in with the idea of pointing out how unhappy I was for that run of bad decisions and will avoid taking that path again.
+So, I opted for something that would help me get back on track, and that meant creating my own idea of comfort food: Chicken Stew.

 Resounding Reconstruction Ramifications

 Since my latest novel, THE SAGA OF HERACLES PENOIT, is centered around the period of history that involves the Reconstruction Era that took place after the Civil War was over, I thought I would create something called Reconstruction Era Chicken Stew.
 Why I chose that name defies an explanation other than the fact that I had no idea what I was going to put together until I discovered what I had available in the house.
 So, I served up my pot luck mentality with the random choices I made for selecting ingredients as the inspiration for the name I settled on for my Stew.